emgong/double-takes/app/posts/2014-07-17-test-angular-like-it-was-made-out-of-javascript.md

 tldr:
   title: "Misdirection For Profit"
   body: """
-        This screencast demonstrates separating domain logic from the framework The demo application is written in JavaScript, uses Angular to handle the DOM, and employes Lineman as a build tool.
-The accompanying post lays out the why I believe that separation is a good idea.
+        This screencast demonstrates separating domain logic from the framework.
+The demo application is written in JavaScript, uses Angular to handle the DOM, and employes Lineman as a build tool.
+The accompanying post lays out why I believe that separation is a good idea.
         """
 ---